KornCode/IoT-AFDD/README.md

 An Automatic Fault Detection and Diagnostic (AFDD) system built for smart buildings and IoT environments.
 It includes a Django-based backend, a telemetry simulator, and a browser-based Supabase-powered frontend.

-> 📘 **Note**:
+> 📘 **Note**
-> This project assumes that all telemetry is received in a **standardized format** from a separate IoT integration layer or gateway.
+> This project assumes all telemetry is received in a **standardized format** from an external IoT integration layer.
 > That upstream service is responsible for:
-> - Connecting to physical devices using their native protocols (e.g., Modbus, BACnet, Zigbee, MQTT).
+> - Connecting to physical devices (e.g., Modbus, BACnet, Zigbee, MQTT).
-> - Mapping sensor data to a **unified schema** with standardized keys such as `temperature`, `co2`, `power`, etc.
+> - Mapping sensor data to a **unified schema** with standardized keys like `temperature`, `co2`, `power`, etc.
-> - Ensuring that the sensor keys match those configured in this system’s database for fault detection logic to evaluate properly.
+> - Ensuring keys match those configured in this system’s database.
 >
-> This design allows this AFDD system to remain agnostic of underlying hardware and focus purely on logic evaluation, session tracking, and alerting.
+> This lets the AFDD platform stay hardware-agnostic, focusing on logic evaluation, alerting, and session tracking.

 ---